- Student Info

 Access your online course

-On the start date of your course, you will receive an email inviting you to log in to Canvas.
-If this is your first course at SFU Continuing Studies, you will be asked to set up a Canvas profile and password.
+Within a week of your course start date, you can access your course in Canvas.
+If you have not used Canvas before, you will first receive an email asking you to choose a password for your new Canvas account.
 Find out more about the step-by-step procedure to activate your Canvas account on our FAQ and Technical Support page.

-If you don’t see the email inviting you to Canvas, please check your Spam and Junk mail folders.
+If you don’t see the email inviting you to complete your Canvas account by setting up your password, please check your Spam and Junk mail folders.

 NOTE: To ensure you receive your confirmation and receipt emails, be sure to mark sfu.ca as a safe sender.